2026 Awards Nomination Guide

 Up to Three Relevant Web Links

-Include up to three web addresses that support this nomination, including at least one that best represents the person, project, resource.
+Include up to three web addresses that support this nomination, including at least one that best represents the person, project, or resource.
 These should be public links that the review committee can use to learn more about your nominee.
-Other links you might consider could be for videos, articles, projects or evidence of impact.
-Double check that all links are active.
+Other links you might consider including are videos, articles, projects, or evidence of impact.
+Double-check that all links are active.

 Contact Information and Other Details

-Enter the details for the person being nominated for an Individual Award or the main contact for an Open Asset or Open Practice Award so that we may notify them about their nomination.
+Enter the details for the person being nominated for an Individual Award or the main contact for an Open Asset or Open Practice Award so that we may notify them about their nomination (note for self-nominations, this information is already entered, and some fields will not be shown).

 The following information is requested for the nomination form: